JacksonW74/airline/README.md

 GitHub URL: https://github.com/JacksonW74/airline

-YouTube URL: https://youtu.be/v4ktTMJT4Eg *NOTE* This video has a fairly long monolog to explain my thought process regarding the thought process.
+YouTube URL: https://youtu.be/v4ktTMJT4Eg *NOTE* This video has a fairly long monologue to explain my thought process regarding the thought process.
 If you want to skip to the code, it starts a 4:02.

 This is it, after 18 weeks of intense bootcamp.
 This is the final project.
 A springboot application for airline management application.
 Airline entity for tracking the different airlines, airlineId 1 is the corporate entity that overseas other airline entities.